sahilkamalny/tratlus/README.md

 ## Overview

 Tratlus is a mobile-first travel planning application that infers user preferences through a dating app-style swipe interface across 50+ curated destinations, then synthesizes those signals with a structured questionnaire to generate a detailed, hour-by-hour itinerary via the Google Gemini API.
-Users can edit, reorder, and export their itinerary, with activity locations rendered on an embedded OpenStreetMap.
+Users can edit, reorder, and export their itinerary, with activity locations rendered on an embedded OpenStreetMap view.

 ---